 Dogs may be great swimmers, but domestication has weakened some of those skills.
-Each year, there are reports of dogs drowning, so it is best to keep dogs near the shore and don't allow them to go too deep.
+Each year, there are reports of dogs drowning, so it is best to keep dogs near the shore.
+Don't allow them to go too deep.

 As you can see, dangers lurk even in the most unexpected places, but you can still enjoy the beach if you take precautions.
 Keep a close eye on your dog, keep him cool, give him lots of bottled water, and have fun!